jameskimmel/opinions_about_tech_stuff/network stuff/Check your IPs.md

 Test-ipv6.com and ipv6-test.com both don't really work reliably in my experience.

-I suggest using my domains instead.
+I suggest using three different URLs instead.
-These domains will give you the IP you have used to reach the site.
+These URLs will retourn you the IP you used to reach the site.

 [https://checkipv4.salzmann.solutions](https://checkipv4.salzmann.solutions) is IPv4 only.
 If you can't reach this site, your IPv4 is broken or missing (or my servers are down).
 [https://checkipv6.salzmann.solutions](https://checkipv6.salzmann.solutions) is IPv6 only.
 If you can't reach this site, your IPv4 is broken or missing (or my servers are down).